Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 Without this consent from the user, click and impression data cannot be used within Adnuntius Data to build a profile of the user’s behaviour.

-## 4 What is Possible without ANY Permission to Use User Data?
+## 4 What is Possible without ANY Permission to Use Personal Data?

 Adnuntius can still provide very basic ad serving and measurement.
 The following targeting is allowed: